-All students from K-8 are required to wear the official gym uniforms which include a SJNRS gray ('ACHIEVER') T-shirt or a Walk-A-Thon shirt of the current or previous year only, green shorts or gray sweat pants, and gray sweat shirt.
+All students from K-8 are required to wear the official gym uniforms which include a SJNRS gray ('ACHIEVER') T-shirt or a Walk-a-thon shirt of the present or previous year only, green shorts or gray sweat pants, and gray sweat shirt.
 Regulation sneakers are also to be worn.
 Uniform Notice form - Addendum

-All of the above (with the exception of the Walk - A-Thon T-shirt) is to be purchased from Flynn & O'Hara Uniforms, Inc.
+All of the above is to be purchased from Flynn & O'Hara Uniforms, Inc.